Dominik-97/curriculum-vitae/index.md

 ### Other hard skills

-Listed below are other more specific hard skills (Framework & Methodologies..).
-Other (Other skills maybe not directly fitting into other categories), other specific skills which might not be directly technology and perhaps are not so broad to be general knowledge can be found here.
+Listed below are other more specific hard skills (Frameworks & Methodologies..) which might not directly fit into the Tools & Technologies area or General knowledge.

 <br>